saeedjabbar/tbd/dictionary.md

-**Decentralized Identifiers (DIDs):** A new type of identifier that enables verifiable, decentralized digital identity.
+**Decentralized Identifiers(DIDs):** A new type of identifier that enables verifiable, decentralized digital identity.
 You can read more about the standard [here](https://www.w3.org/TR/did-core/).

+**Decentralized Web Nodes:** A decentralized personal and application data storage and message relay node, as defined in the DIF Decentralized Web Node specification.
+Users may have multiple Nodes that replicate their data between them.
+You can read more about this standard [here](https://identity.foundation/decentralized-web-node/spec/).

 **Identity Hubs:** Identity Hubs are a data storage and message relay mechanism entities can use to locate public or permissioned private data related to a given DID.